kevbuh/jarvis/brainstorm/business_plan.md

 - The Verge
 - Twitter
 - Hacker News
+- Commercials

-Show how it is much better than all of the other personal assistants
+**Show** how it is much better than all of the other personal assistants

 Steve Jobs created sexy products and used psychology to build an "elite brand."
 "Don't market products, market dreams." - Steve Jobs